Children serving time with their mothers

 Victoria, hardly two years old, has spent most of her life in prison.
 According to Lithuanian law, a child under the age of three will stay with its sentenced mother in prison.
-However, a new national law increased the regulations of living conditions for imprisoned children.
-With the implementation of the project, the correctional service is now able to obey the law.
+However, new national regulations increased the living conditions for imprisoned children.
+With the implementation of this project, the correctional service is now able to meet the requirements.

 The health of young people in Lithuania is lagging behind other EU countries.
 Read about how innovative approaches inspired by Norway helps improving health services.

 The house in Panevezys was opened in April 2016.
 So far two mothers and three children live here.
 Photo Credit: Maria Knoph Vigsnaes/FMO

 The house is built to accommodate five inmates and their children up to the age of three.
 There is always one guard with a background in social work present, and the inmates are not allowed to bring other people to the premises.

 “The women love the house, the premises are clean and they want to take care of it,” says Loreta.

 The project is financed through the Norway Grants.
 Its aim is to increase focus on vulnerable groups in prison such as female inmates raising small children.

 Both Loreta Skrickiene and Edvardas Norvaisas believe it’s important for the women and children to interact with other people outside prison.
 Maria Knoph Vigsnaes/FMO

 “I need to be re-integrated before getting out of prison,” says Jon.
 Read about how a new prison model creates a way back to society.